Orbit: Orbital decay

-If an orbit is about a planetary body with a significant atmosphere, its orbit can decay because of drag.
-Particularly at each periapsis, the object experiences atmospheric drag, losing energy.
+For an object in a sufficiently close orbit about a planetary body with a significant atmosphere, the orbit can decay because of drag.
+Particularly at each periapsis for an orbital with appreciable eccentricity, the object experiences atmospheric drag, losing energy.
 Each time, the orbit grows less eccentric (more circular) because the object loses kinetic energy precisely when that energy is at its maximum.
 This is similar to the effect of slowing a pendulum at its lowest point; the highest point of the pendulum's swing becomes lower.
-With each successive slowing more of the orbit's path is affected by the atmosphere and the effect becomes more pronounced.
 Eventually, the effect becomes so great that the maximum kinetic energy is not enough to return the orbit above the limits of the atmospheric drag effect.
 When this happens the body will rapidly spiral down and intersect the central body.

-The bounds of an atmosphere vary wildly.
+The region for experiencing atmospheric drag varies by planet; a re-entry vehicle needs to draw much closer to Mars than to Earth, for example, and the drag is negligible for Mercury.
+The bounds of an atmosphere vary significantly due to solar forcing and space weather.
 During a solar maximum, the Earth's atmosphere causes drag up to a hundred kilometres higher than during a solar minimum.

-Some satellites with long conductive tethers can also experience orbital decay because of electromagnetic drag from the Earth's magnetic field.
+Orbits can be artificially influenced through the use of rocket engines, which change the kinetic energy of the body at some point in its path.
+In this way, changes in the orbit shape or orientation can be facilitated.
+Solar sails or magnetic sails are forms of propulsion that require no propellant or energy input other than that of the Sun, and so can be used indefinitely for station keeping.
+(See statite for one such proposed use.)
+Satellites with long conductive tethers can experience orbital decay because of electromagnetic drag from the Earth's magnetic field.
 As the wire cuts the magnetic field it acts as a generator, moving electrons from one end to the other.
 The orbital energy is converted to heat in the wire.